BRama10/keylogger_python/README.md

   * Hotkey combination to exit keylogger
   * Catches special characters
   * Can be coded into timed intervals for recording text

+## v1.2.1

+* Created installer
+ * run install.py to set keylogger into start-up file
+ * deletes rest of residual files, leaving no trace except for possibly in quick access